nlohr1/Measuring-Temperatures-with-PT1000-Sensor/README.md

-# Measuring Temperatures with PT1000-Sensor
+# Measuring Temperatures with PT1000-Sensor:
-High accurate Temperature-measures with Adafruits MAX31865 Module and a *small* PT1000-Sensor, using an ATMega328(Arduino) and an OLED-Module (connected via I2C) to view Reults in °C.
+High accurate Temperature-measures (down to ±0.1°C) with Adafruits MAX31865 Module and a *small* PT1000-Sensor, using an ATMega328(Arduino) and an OLED-Module (connected via I2C) to view Reults in °C.

 A description + instructions of the MAX31865 Module from Adafruit we can read on their site: